reach-sh/reach-lang/docs-vue/src/workshop-relay.md

 XXX (centered
  "Alice will represent her secret as an account that is authorized to withdraw the funds.")

-This is called a <Defn :name="relay account">relay account</Defn>, because it exists temporarily to faciliate the relaying of funds from Alice to Bob.
+This is called a ${defn("relay account")}, because it exists temporarily to faciliate the relaying of funds from Alice to Bob.

 With this in mind, let's answer the questions:
 + Who are the principals of the application?